knative/docs/docs/versioned/admin/editing-configmaps.md

 # Working with ConfigMaps

-This page provides important information and best practices for working with Kubernetes ConfigMaps.
+This page provides important Knative-specific information and best practices for managing cluster configuration using ConfigMaps.
 ConfigMaps are the primary means for managing configuration values for Knative controllers.

 If you are using the Knative Operator to install and manage your Knative cluster, you should not edit the ConfigMaps directly as the Operator will overwrite the changes.
 See [Configuring Knative by using the Operator](../install/operator/configuring-with-operator.md) for information on how to manage ConfigMaps using the operator.